sydni/auth-workshop/README.md

   }
 }
 ```

+And don't forget to `bind(this)` the function in the constructor.

+After we set up the callback function, we need add in the component in render() like we normally do in React.

-The sample for this workshop has a `renderGoogle()` function that displays user information if a Google User is signed in though the log in button.
+With our specific approach using the app's state, we need a `renderGoogle()` function that displays user information if a Google User is signed in though the log in button.
 You can use this or make your own!
 Our code is below.

 ```
   renderGoogle() {